Don’t Pretend AI “Knows”

 How They Connect

-Image → Kernels (geometric coordinates) → VCLI-G (cognitive load threshold) → LSI (compositional consequence) → RCA-2 (radial priors & collapse detection) → Interpretation + Steering Coordinates
+Measurement Pipeline: Image → Kernels (geometric coordinates) → VCLI-G (cognitive load threshold) → LSI (compositional consequence) → RCA-2 (radial priors & collapse detection) → Interpretation + Steering Coordinates → spatial reasoning

 What each does:

-• Prompt that acts as forces within that field.
+Build prompts that act as forces within the field.

-The VTL couples how images behave as mass in a field with a multi-engine critique OS to transform and interrogate that mass to form new prompts and iterations of consequence.
+The VTL couples how images behave with a multi-engine critique OS to transform and interrogate that mass to form new iterations based on authorship, not priors.

 Implementation